Kate Bosworth: Activism and honors

 In 2018, Bosworth was included in People magazine's list of 25 Women Changing the World.
-In late 2018, she and husband Michael Polish debuted their privately funded film Nona, which focuses on the issues of human trafficking.
-She works closely with CAST, the Coalition to Abolish Slavery and Trafficking.
+In late 2018, Bosworth and then husband Michael Polish debuted their privately funded film Nona, which focuses on the issues of human trafficking.
+She works closely with the Coalition to Abolish Slavery and Trafficking.

 In 2018, Bosworth and Polish opened the Montana Institute of the Arts, a summer school for filmmaking students.

 Personal life

 Bosworth was accepted to Princeton University in late 2000, but because of continual deferral of her attendance, her acceptance was revoked.
 She is a member of the Appalachia Service Project.

 She had a relationship with actor Orlando Bloom from 2002 to 2005.

 In mid-2011, she began dating American director Michael Polish, whom she met earlier that year when he directed her in Big Sur.
 They announced their engagement in August 2012, and married on August 31, 2013, in Philipsburg, Montana.
-In August 2021 she announced her separation from Polish.
-Bosworth is the stepmother to Jasper, Polish's daughter from a previous marriage, whom Bosworth said was “hands-down the greatest unexpected gift of her life”.
+Bosworth became the stepmother to Jasper, Polish's daughter from a previous marriage, whom Bosworth said was “hands-down the greatest unexpected gift of her life”.
+In August 2021, she announced her separation from Polish.
+They legally divorced in March 2023.

-She is a member of Soka Gakkai International, an organization of Nichiren Buddhism and Mahayana Buddhism.
+Bosworth is a Buddhist, following Mahayana Buddhism.
 She enjoys running and Pilates, and practices meditation.
+She is a fan of the Dallas Cowboys.

-Because Bosworths' grandparents suffered from Alzheimer's disease, the book Still Alice affected her.
-She contacted the author, Lisa Genova, and later secured a co-starring role in the film version.
+Because Bosworth's grandparents suffered from Alzheimer's disease, the book Still Alice has had an impact on her.
+She contacted the author, Lisa Genova, and later appeared in the film version of the book.

-As of January 1, 2022, it was reported that Bosworth was in a relationship with actor Justin Long.
+In January 2022, it was reported that Bosworth was in a relationship with actor Justin Long.
+In April 2023, the couple confirmed their engagement.
+A month later, Long indicated that the couple had married.
+On July 18, 2025, they welcomed a daughter via surrogacy.